rhukster/filament-geosearch/README.md

         ->schema([
             // ...
             LeafletInput::make('location')
+                ->setStyle('bar') // Here you can set: bar|button layout style (default: bar) ->autoComplete(true) // Here you enable/disable: true|false (default: true)
-                ->setMapHeight(300) // Here you can specify a map height in pixels, by default the height is equal to 200 ->setZoomControl(false) // Here you can enable/disable zoom control on the map (default: true) ->setScrollWheelZoom(false) // Here you can enable/disable zoom on wheel scroll (default: true) ->setZoomLevel(3) // Here you can change the default zoom level (when the map is loaded for the first time), default value is 10
+                ->autoCompleteDelay(250) // Here you can set the debounce delay in ms (default: 250) ->setMapHeight(300) // Here you can specify a map height in pixels, by default the height is equal to 200 ->setZoomControl(false) // Here you can enable/disable zoom control on the map (default: true) ->setScrollWheelZoom(false) // Here you can enable/disable zoom on wheel scroll (default: true) ->setZoomLevel(3) // Here you can change the default zoom level (when the map is loaded for the first time), default value is 10
+                ->provider('MapBox') // Here you can provide a custom provider as supported by leaflet-geosearch - https://github.com/smeijer/leaflet-geosearch#about, (default: 'OpenStreetMap')
+                ->apiKey('YOUR_API_KEY') // Here you should provide your public API key for whatever provider you have configured (if required)
                 ->required()
             // ...
         ]);